Have you ever checked the latest Visa Bulletin only to see that visa retrogression has pushed your green card process back?

 - Consider extending your underlying visa status to avoid falling out of legal status while waiting.

-For some, this could mean maintaining an H-1B while preparing for an H-1B-to-green card transition plan.
+For some, this could mean maintaining an H-1B while preparing an H-1B-to-green-card transition plan.

 Step 3: Explore Alternative Options